simpulton/redux-rest-app/README.md

-# An simple REST app built with Angular 1.x and ng-redux
+# A REST app with Angular 1.x and ng-redux
 This is a REST app built with AngularJS, [ng-redux](https://github.com/wbuchwalter/ng-redux), ES6, Webpack, Gulp, and JSON Server.
-It illustrates storing state in one place via Redux, and then using controllers to "glue" that state to the views.
+It illustrates storing state in one place via ng-redux, and then using controllers to "glue" that state to the views.
 JSON Server acts as a backend and allows us to articulate a CRUD API from a single JSON document.

 ## Getting Started
 You will need `node` (`brew install node` or https://nodejs.org/en/) and `npm` (which ships with node).